Gully

-A gully is a landform created by running water, mass movement, or commonly a combination of both eroding sharply into soil or other relatively erodible material, typically on a hillside or in river floodplains or terraces.
-Gullies resemble large ditches or small valleys, but are metres to tens of metres in depth and width and are characterised by a distinct 'headscarp' or 'headwall' and progress by headward (i.e. upstream) erosion.
-Gullies are commonly related to intermittent or ephemeral water flow usually associated with localised intense or protracted rainfall events, or snowmelt.
-Gullies can be formed and accelerated by cultivation practices on hillslopes (often gentle gradient) in farmland, and they can develop rapidly in rangelands from existing natural erosion forms subject to vegetative cover removal and livestock activity.
+A gully is a landform created by running water, mass movement, or both, which erodes soil to a sharp angle, typically on a hillside or in river floodplains or terraces.

+Gullies resemble large ditches or small valleys, but are metres to tens of metres in depth and width, are characterized by a distinct 'headscarp' or 'headwall' and progress by headward (i.e., upstream) erosion.
+Gullies are commonly related to intermittent or ephemeral water flow, usually associated with localised intense or protracted rainfall events or snowmelt.

+Gullies can be formed and accelerated by cultivation practices on hillslopes (often gentle gradients) in farmland, and they can develop rapidly in rangelands from existing natural erosion forms subject to vegetative cover removal and livestock activity.

 Etymology

 The earliest known usage of the term is from 1657.
 It originates from the French word goulet, a diminutive form of goule which means throat.
-It is possible that the term is connected to the name of a type of knife used at the time, a gully-knife.
+The term may be connected to the name of a type of knife used at the time, a gully-knife.

+Water erosion is more likely to occur on steep terrain because of erosive pressures, splashes, scour, and transport.
+Slope characteristics, such as slope length and amounts proportionate to slope length, affect soil erosion.
+Relief and soil erosion are positively correlated in southeast Nigeria.
+There are three types of topography: mountains, cuesta landscapes, and plains and lowlands.
+While highlands with stable lithology avoid gullying yet allow for vigorous runoff, uplands with friable sandstones are more prone to erosion.